WindowsAzure-TrainingKit-RU/Demo-BuildClips/Segment1.md

 1. Once the publishing process finishes, go to the **Scale** tab in the portal and change the **Web Site Mode** to _Shared_.
 Change the number of instances to 3.

 	> **Speaking Point**: Now that my application is deployed and because I know this is going to be popular I'm going to go over to scale.
 In scale here, I can go and select not just that I want a free website, even though I get ten free websites, but I could say shared and have multiple instances or reserved and have even four cores and three instances of that.
-So I've got a lot of flexibility in my elasticity in Azure.
+So I've got a lot of flexibility in the way I can scale my website in Azure.

 	![portal sharedmode](Images/portal-sharedmode.png?raw=true)